‘The Legend of Billie Jean’ With Bill Simmons and Chris Ryan

 But

-what's interesting 40 years later, watch, I mean, there's two major themes that we had, weren't talking about in the 80s, but there's a female empowerment hero piece to this
+what's interesting, 40 years later, watch, I mean, there's two major themes that we had, weren't talking about in the 80s, but there's a female empowerment hero piece to this

 that I think I liked when I watched it.
+But as the years pass,

 dare I say ahead of its time, it's like this.
+It's Sarah Connor.

-It's even Joyce Heiser and just one of the guys like flipping tables tables and trying to show her newspaper editor that she could get a good story.
+It's even Joyce Heiser and just one of the guys flipping tables and trying to show her newspaper editor that she could get a good story.
+But there wasn't a lot of these.

-Yeah, it's funny to go back and watch this through 2025 Eyes, both for the feminism angle and also like the viral celebrity angle and like the idea of somebody becoming like an overnight sensation and taking over.
+And this was probably the most famous one.
+Yeah, it's funny to go back and watch this through 2025 Eyes, both for the feminism angle and also like the

-Now in the 1980s, it was more of a like a local thing that would then explode nationally.
+viral celebrity angle and like the idea of somebody becoming like an overnight sensation and taking over.
+Now in 1980s, it was more of a like a local thing that would then explode nationally.

 Yeah.

 Now it can just be instantaneously, you go viral for something and then like you're the biggest thing online for two days and then everybody forgets you.
+But with the

-part about like the female empowerment, it's it's wild, but like there's so much casual misogyny in this movie.
+part about like the female empowerment, it's wild, but like there's so much casual misogyny in this movie.
+The whole thing basically gets rolling because Mr.

-Pyat tries to like sexually assault her and then flip it on her.
+Pyatt tries to like sexually assault her.

 Yeah.